The Gardens at IPPL

 Established in 2015, the Gardens at IPPL, formerly known as the Prairie Patch, has provided learning and exploration for youth as kids and teens explore the science behind gardening each summer while growing food that is donated to food pantries.
 This also is a place of relaxation and beauty, which is perfect for pollinators such as bees, butterflies, and hummingbirds.
 These essential creatures are important for the ecosystem and pollinate the plants that people and animals eat.
 We wouldn’t have fruit and vegetables without pollinators!

-A generous donation from Dhiren and Kailas Sanghani, in honor of their son Keshav, will provide needed upgrades to the area.
-Keshav’s Garden will including raised beds, and additional garden furniture and activities to enhance the outdoor classroom.
+A generous donation from Dhiren and Kailas Sanghani, in honor of their son Keshav, provided needed upgrades to the area in 2022.
+Keshav’s Garden has raised beds, and additional garden furniture and activities to enhance the outdoor classroom.
 The Gardens at IPPL is Monarch Waystation.
-We received certification in 2020 by creating a habitat that helps preserve the species and support the butterfly's amazing migration every year.
+We received certification in 2020 for creating a habitat that helps preserve the species and support the butterfly's amazing migration every year.

 Learn & Play

 The Gardens at IPPL is a place to enjoy sunny, summer days.
 It’s a wonderful place to read, play with your family, or simply take in nature.
 You can sit on benches in the gardens or set yourself up on the outdoor furniture on the patio.

 At Keshav’s Garden, young minds will be cultivated through programming that will teach kids and teens the math and science behind gardening.
 Keshav’s Garden was donated by Dhiren and Kailas Sanghani in memory of their son Keshav.